Update from 7.3 to 7.4

 - Migrate custom Process Applications

 Before starting, make sure that you have downloaded the Camunda BPM 7.4 distribution for the application server you use.
-It contains the SQL scripts and libraries required for upgrade.
+It contains the SQL scripts and libraries required for update.
 This guide assumes you have unpacked the distribution to a path named

 Camunda Libraries and Applications